If you ask a Librarian to show you the section with the Upanishads and Sūtras, the nice lady is likely to point you to the shelves marked ‘Religion’.

 Shūnyam does not lead you up the mountain or into a cave.
 It unloads you at Life, unrehearsed.
 And there is nothing in the Human Condition however exalted, muddled, banal or depraved that is not intimate with it.

-Nor is Shūnyam against the comforts, consolations and beatitudes of religion and the sacred.
+Nor is Shūnyam against the comforts, consolations and beatitudes of the rituals of the sacred.
 [In fact it was first offered not as high philosophy or the limit of inquiry but as a Refuge.]
+And you don’t know what Piety or Reverence mean, except as camouflaged petitionary acts, until you are in sight of Shūnyam.

 But put an early religious spin on Shūnyam and you will miss.
 And in this business, you miss by a milli-meter, you miss by a mile.